cyberark/cyberark-conjur-cli/README.md

 Example of usage:

 ```
-client.list() # get list of all conjur resources that the user authorize to read`
+client.list() # get list of all Conjur resources that the user is authorized to read`
 ```

 ## Supported Client methods